apache/cordova-docs/www/docs/en/dev/cordova/storage/storage.md

 - Complex API with nested callbacks.
 - Limited total amount of storage and possible eviction [as described on MDN][MDNIndexedDBLimitsAndEviction].
+- On iOS systems, WebKit may delete web-related data storage when the device is under storage pressure or exceeds defined storage quotas.
+This eviction is triggered by WebKit itself, based on its internal quota management policies.
+For more information, see [WebKit – Updates to Storage Policy][WebKitUpdatesToStoragePolicy].

 ## Plugin-Based Options